 - The company wants to make it possible for personnel to smoothly combine work and leisure by following flexible working hours and enabling remote work.

-- The company offers its personnel employment benefits, such as cultural and exercise benefits, lunch benefits and comprehensive occupational healthcare.
+- The company offers its personnel employment benefits, such as cultural and exercise benefits, lunch benefits, employer-provided bicycle and comprehensive occupational healthcare.

 - The company treats its personnel fairly and invests in openness and transparency.

 - The company invests in the continuous development of procedures and the personnel’s competence.